-At installation of Tableau Desktop and Tableau Prep using command line install switches to enable virtual desktop support and specify a requested duration.
+At installation of Tableau Desktop and Tableau Prep Builder using command line install switches to enable virtual desktop support and specify a requested duration.

 After installation, by editing the Windows registry to enable Virtual Desktop Support and specify a requested duration.